GrantStenger/ai-for-adversarial-games/connect-4/README.md

 * Build Javascript front-end
 * Optimize runtime (encode boards as bits, potentially rewrite in C++, be more careful with recursion)
 * Generalize connect-4 board size
+* Simulator works best with no printing, human experience better with it => make two versions: optimized and comfortable
+* What's the best way to internally represent board configurations within each player as they imagine the changes made for each possible choice?

 ### Game Plan
 1. Build Random Player